 Introduction 5

 Development board overview 6

 Power supply unit 8

 Detailed description 8

 Voltage reference 9

 Programming voltage 9

 PSU connectors 10

 Power/debug, USB-C connector 10

 Power 12VDC, external power supply 10

 Battery power supply 11

-Power redundancy and uninterrupted power supply (UPS) 18
+Power redundancy and uninterrupted power supply (UPS) 12

-Powering up the development board 18
+Powering up the development board 12

-Dual power supply 18
+Dual power supply 12

+VDDI02 12

-CODEGRIP - programmer/debugger module 14
+CODEGRIP - programmer/debugger module 13

-Device setup 15
+Device setup 13

-PGC/PGD jumpers 15
+PROG/DEBUG 14

 DBG selection 15

 Connectivity 16

 MCU sockets 18

 How to properly install the MCU into the DIP socket?
 18

 VCAP and VCC 19

 Crystal oscillator 19

 INPUT/OUTPUT section 20

 PORT buttons 20

 BUTTONS PRESS LEVEL 20

 UP-PULL-DOWN switch 20

 PORT LEDs 20

 2x5 pin headers 21

-1x20 GLCD graphical display connector 28
+1x20 GLCD graphical display connector 22

 1x16 LCD character display connector 25

-mikroBUSTM sockets 26
+mikroBUS [TM] sockets 26

 Click boardsTM 27

 Communication 28

 USB-UART 28

-CAN 28

-LIN COMMUNICATION 30

-Additional GNDs 31
+Additional GNDs 29

 What's Next?
-34
+32

-The EasyPIC v8 for dsPIC30 is a development board designed for the rapid development of embedded applications, based on 16-bit dsPIC30 microcontrollers (MCUs).
-Redesigned from the ground up, EasyPIC v8 for dsPIC30 offers a familiar set of standard features, as well as some new and unique features, common for the 8th generation of development boards: programming and debugging over the WiFi network, connectivity provided by USB-C connectors, support for a wide range of different MCUs, and more.
+The EasyAVR v8 is a development board designed for the rapid development of embedded applications, based on 8-bit AVR microcontrollers (MCUs).
+Redesigned from the ground up, EasyAVR v8 offers a familiar set of standard features, as well as some new and unique features, common for the 8th generation of development boards: programming and debugging over the WiFi network, connectivity provided by USB-C connectors, support for a wide range of different MCUs, and more.

-The development board is designed so that the developer has everything that might be needed for the application development, following the Swiss Army knife concept: a highly advanced programmer/debugger module, a reliable power supply module, a huge set of connectivity options including USB to UART, CAN, LIN etc.
+The development board is designed so that the developer has everything that might be needed for the application development, following the Swiss Army knife concept: a highly advanced programmer/debugger module, a reliable power supply module and a USB-UART connectivity option.

-EasyPIC v8 for dsPIC30 board offers a number of different DIP sockets, covering a wide range of 16-bit dsPIC30 MCUs, from the smallest dsPIC30 MCU devices with only 18 pins, all the way up to 40-pin "giants".
+EasyAVR v8 board offers a number of different DIP sockets, covering a wide range of 8-bit AVR MCUs, from the smallest AVR MCU devices with only 8 pins, all the way up to 40-pin "giants".

-The development board supports the well-established mikroBUS $^{\text{\tiny{M}}}$ connectivity standard, offering five mikroBUS $^{\text{\tiny{M}}}$ sockets, allowing access to a huge base of Click boards $^{\text{\tiny{M}}}$.
+The development board supports the well-established mikroBUS[TM] connectivity standard, offering five mikroBUS[TM] sockets, allowing access to a huge base of Click boards[TM].

-EasyPIC v8 for dsPIC30 offers two display options, allowing even the basic 16-bit dsPIC30 MCU devices to utilize them and display graphical or textual content.
+EasyAVR v8 offers two display options, allowing even the basic 8-bit AVR MCU devices to utilize them and display graphical or textual content.
 One of them is the 1x20 graphical display connector, compatible with the familiar Graphical Liquid Crystal Display (GLCD) based on the KS108 (or compatible) display driver, and EasyTFT board that contains TFT Color Display MI0283QT-9A, which is driven by ILI9341 display controller, capable of showing advanced graphical content.
 The other option is the 2x16 character LCD module, a four-bit display module with the embedded character-based display controller, which requires minimal processing power from the host MCU for its operation.

-There is a wide range of useful interactive options at the disposal: high-quality buttons with selectable press levels, LEDs, pull-up/pull-down DIP switches, and more.
+There is a wide range of useful interactive options at the disposal: high-quality buttons with selectable press levels, LEDs, pull-up/pulldown DIP switches, and more.
 All these features are packed on a single development board, which itself uses innovative manufacturing technologies, delivering fluid and immersive working experience.
-The EasyPIC v8 for dsPIC30 development board is also an integral part of the Mikroe rapid development ecosystem.
-Natively supported by the Mikroe Software toolchain, backed up by hundreds of different Click boardTM designs with their number growing on a daily basis, it covers many different prototyping and development aspects, thus saving precious development time.
+The EasyAVR v8 development board is also an integral part of the Mikroe rapid development ecosystem.
+Natively supported by the Mikroe Software toolchain, backed up by hundreds of different Click board[TM] designs with their number growing on a daily basis, it covers many different prototyping and development aspects, thus saving precious development time.